edwardsmoses/edwardsmoses.com/_data/blog/2022-12-03-form-validation-with-formik-react-router-v6.md

 In conclusion, the React Router v6 is a powerful and flexible routing library for React applications, and it offers many new features and improvements that make it easier and more convenient to manage the data flow for routes in our application.

-With the combination of the `useSubmit` look and `action` property, we can define when we want to handle form submissions and validation, and also benefit from the declarative and consistent handling of data-flow in the new API.
+With the combination of the `useSubmit` hook and `action` property, we can define when we want to handle form submissions and validation, and also benefit from the declarative and consistent handling of data-flow in the new API.

 Whether you are building a simple single-page application or a complex enterprise application, React Router v6 is an essential tool for creating and maintaining efficient and user-friendly routing in your React applications.